 Certainly, a do-it-yourselfer can hire an accountant to ensure they don’t make tax mistakes.
 But unlike a small business owner, the average investor might not consider themselves an expert in how to reinvest the money they save.
-So, their inclination is to hire someone to help them with investments.
+So, many people try to hire someone to help them with investments.
 The problem is that unless the accountant is actually registered as an investment adviser, they’re generally prohibited from giving investment advice.
-In that case, there might have an accountant AND an investment adviser, hardly cost-effective.
+In that case, the investor might have an accountant AND an investment adviser, hardly cost-effective.

+What many financial advisors DON'T do: Tax planning.
 Conversely, you might get advice from your investment advisor such as, “You should invest in XXX mutual fund, because of the following reasons….”
 But if you ask how much you’d pay in capital gains by selling a certain stock, you might also hear, “I don’t know.
-You’d have to talk with your tax preparer about that.”
+You’d have to talk with your tax preparer or your tax planner about that.”

 There are two ways you can address this:

 You can expect your accountant to be registered as an investment adviser.
 There are accountants that are registered as investment advisers.
 But most accountants do not manage investments.
 And odds are, your accountant is probably one of the latter.
 So, you’d either have to change accountants or go for option 2.

 You can expect your financial adviser to help you with tax planning.
-And to be honest, there’s no reason your financial advisor should give you the stiff-arm when it comes to taxes.
+And to be honest, there’s no reason your financial advisor shouldn't help you with financial and tax planning.
 Even if they aren’t a tax professional, your financial adviser has every opportunity to guide you into financial & investment decisions that can keep your taxes low.
 And if they can, the only question left is, “Why don’t they?”
 And the only acceptable answer to that question is: “But, we do.”

 And when it comes to the decision to change your accountant (whom most people trust), versus changing financial advisors (whom most people don’t trust), it might be easier to find a new advisor who does tax planning reasons.